TabSpace/grunt-svn-workflow/README.md

 _Set your tag options, then put the task in where you want._

 ## confirm task
-_Create a simple task and put it in the task queue, to generate a confirm notice in the running task._
+_Create a simple task and put it in the task queue, to generate a confirm prompt in the running task._